HOMEBLOGINQUIRYSEARCH

 • Toenail Fungus

-The following describes conditions that the CC formula can POTENTIALLY treat.
-There has yet to be evidence that it works under these conditions.
-The information below is only included here as a reference.
+The following describes conditions that the CC formula can potentially treat.
+However, there is no evidence that it works under these conditions, so the information below is only included here as a reference.

 Please consult with your physician before using The CC Treatment.